LatinScribe/Custom-Server-API/README.md

 ## Overview
 An API that handles data storage and retrieval requests to our server.
 Python based using flask, and implements a mySQL database.

-This API is based off the grade-logging API developed by [Chen Pan](https://github.com/ChenPanXYZ?tab=repositories).
+This API is based off the MongolDB grade-logging API developed by [Chen Pan](https://github.com/ChenPanXYZ?tab=repositories).

 ## API Documentation (How to use it)